hcarreras/sips/readme.md

 ## Contributing

 New features are discussed in issues.
-If you want to work on a missing feature, please, inform it in issue so everyone knows that you are working on that.
+If you want to work on a missing feature, please, inform it in the issue so everyone knows that you are working on that.

+## Deployment

+Sips is hosted at [surge.sh](https://surge.sh).
+Automatic deployments are hooked to Github.
+So, don't sweat it.
+Just relax, push to origin, and magic will happen.
+You can play now at http://sips.surge.sh